GimpArm/AntRunner/README.md

 ## Getting Started
 Download the [latest release](https://github.com/GimpArm/AntRunner/releases/download/1.1.1.2/AntRunner-1.1.1.2.zip) and you will find everything you need to start with an [ExampleAnt project](examples).
 [Read the wiki](https://github.com/GimpArm/AntRunner/wiki) for more information about creating and debugging an ant and an explanation of all objects in the AntRunner.Interface library.

+Currently supporting all .Net languages, JavaScript, PHP, Python, and Ruby.